greg-raven/Department-21/_posts/2021-08-17-dining-out.md

 Host: Um …

-Me: Also, we would prefer not to be served by someone who is on or uses recreational drugs such as marijuana, cocaine, meth, fentanyl, etc., so if you could provide us with Tom’s most recent drug test, that would be great.
+Me: Also, we would prefer not to be served by someone who is on or uses recreational drugs such as marijuana, cocaine, meth, fentanyl, etc., so if you could provide us with Tom's most recent drug test, that would be great.

 Host: Um … Let me get the manager for you.